 Because we all work alongside our voluntary roles at gal-dem, we may take a few weeks to look at your piece.
 If the piece is time sensitive please make this clear in the subject line of your email.

 How is gal-dem structured?

-We have an editor-in-chief, a deputy editor, five section editors, five assistant editors, social media editors, a chief sub-editor, an art director and an amazing team of dedicated, regular contributors.
+We have an editor-in-chief, a deputy editor, five section editors, five assistant editors, social media editors, a chief sub-editor, assistant sub-editors, a video editor, an art director and an amazing team of dedicated, regular contributors and illustrators.